GLOBAL MARKETS-World stocks edge up, central banks on market's mind

 “The bias remains for (the ECB) to ease, as markets drive the ECB to address disinflationary pressures,” said Jeremy Stretch, head of currency strategy at CIBC World Markets.

-The euro was last up about 0.2 percent at $1.3517 while Europe’s broad FTSEurofirst 300 index closed 0.3 percent higher, leaving it close to last-week’s five-year high.
+The euro was last up about 0.2 percent at $1.3515 while Europe’s broad FTSEurofirst 300 index added 0.3 percent, leaving it close to last-week’s five-year high.

 Predicting the U.S. Federal Reserve’s next move has proved a bit trickier.
 Upbeat U.S. factory data last week stirred talk that it could start winding down its stimulus program as soon as next month rather than waiting until March.
 That has supported the U.S. dollar and limited oil price gains.